 Explanation of Funds, COA and Double Entry Accounting.

-Funds are different than individual accounts on the COA.
+Funds are different than individual accounts on the Chart of Accounts (COA).

 A Fund is a sum of money available for a particular purpose – a simplified definition.
 Think of a fund as the pot (sum) of money that finances the ministry and always carries a balance from year to year.
 A fund isn’t just the checkbook.
 It includes any accounts from the COA that it uses to conduct its business – assets, revenue, liabilities, and expenses.
-The fund tells the church the net worth of each ministry; separate of other ministries or combines with other funds to show how well the entire organization is financially.
+The fund tells the church the net worth of each ministry; separate of other ministries.
+It can combine with other funds to show how well the entire organization is financially.

 COA is a list of accounts used by an organization and has various types of accounts – Assets, Liability, Revenue, and Expenses.
 In non-profits the COA activity directly affects the fund either by “increasing the sum” when revenue is received or “decreasing the sum” when expenses are incurred.
-These accounts track the various activity within the organization – essentially the incoming and outgoing money for each account and is not limited to just revenues and expenses that affect a funds balance (ie fund transfers).
-There are certain individual COAs that go to zero each fiscal year like revenues and expenses where as other accounts like assets and liabilities carry a balance forward each year.
-Additionally, a liability account will show what the fund owes money to like bank loan, and an asset will show what the fund owns – like a checkbook, building, certificates of deposits, etc.
+These accounts track the various activity within the organization – essentially the incoming and outgoing money for each account.
+Additionally, it is not limited to just revenues and expenses that affect a funds balance as is the case with fund transfers.
+There are certain individual COAs that go to zero each fiscal year like revenues and expenses.
+However, other accounts like assets and liabilities carry a balance forward each year.
+Additionally, a liability account will show what the fund owes money to — like a bank loan.
+And an asset will show what the fund owns – like a checkbook, building, certificates of deposits, etc.

-Double Entry Accounting – Double entry accounting happens when there are at least two entries for one transaction.
+Double entry accounting happens when there are at least two entries for one transaction.
 For example, you would not only subtract money from the checkbook for a vacation, but record it under an expense, like travel.
 Why is this done?
 Several reasons actually – it records the the source of the money (checkbook) and the destination (travel expense) which provides a check and balance system.
-Additionally, the transactions can be sorted quickly to see all the transactions under the travel expense and how much each was with a grand total at the bottom.
-This simply can not be done if using only a checking account register, like many of us use at home, unless you do a lot of manual work and sorting through the transactions.
+Additionally, the transactions can sort quickly to see all the transactions under the travel expense and how much each was with a grand total at the bottom.

 - the family’s checkbook has $1,500.00 total on Jan 1st, 2013 ($750.00 for Dad and $750.00 for Mom).